TrueCar/gluestick/docs/CachingAndHooks.md

 *Additional optional cache properties:*
 `cacheTTL` - number of seconds to store the cache for a particular route

+Gluestick supprots SSR component caching by using [`electrode-react-ssr-caching`](https://github.com/electrode-io/electrode-react-ssr-caching).
+For using it you need to determine `cacheConfig` in `src/config/caching.server.js`

+You can find more information about `cacheConfig` [`HERE`](https://github.com/electrode-io/electrode-react-ssr-caching).

 ## Hooks
 Gluestick also provide hooks which can be defined in `src/gluestick.hooks.js`.
 You can use single hook or array of hooks like in example below.
 Usually you have to return modified value at the end of hook.